AndyGibbons/AndyGibbons/README.md

 I have had a varied career, but I mostly identify as a Software Engineer.
 I decided to study Data Science to give myself a new challenge and to open up some interesting new opportunities.
 Time will tell...

 I started to compose(?) my own music a couple of years ago.
-If you like music, you might want to avoid my SoundCloud account, but if your brave you can find it here: https://soundcloud.com/andygibbons
+If you like music, you might want to avoid my SoundCloud account, but if you're brave you can find it here: https://soundcloud.com/andygibbons

 You can find me on LinkedIn here: https://www.linkedin.com/in/andygibbons/